MCP Server (Legacy Version)¶

 Toolset: infrastructure

-Function: Query infrastructure object lists, supporting three resource types: hosts, containers, and processes.
+Function: Query infrastructure object list, supporting three resource types: host, container, process

 Parameters:

-resource_type(Required, string): Resource type, supportshost,container,processlimit(Optional, int): Maximum number of items to return, up to 100filters(Optional, object[]): List of filter conditions.
+resource_type(Required, string): Resource type, supportshost,container,processlimit(Optional, int): Maximum number of returned items, up to 100filters(Optional, object[]): List of filter conditions.
 Each item containsfield,op,value

 Example prompts: